structurizr/structurizr.github.io/dsl/expressions.md

 # Expressions

-The Structurizr DSL supports a number of expressions for use when including or excluding elements/relationships on views.
+The Structurizr DSL supports a number of expressions for use when including or excluding elements/relationships on views (except dynamic views).
-Please note that expressions are not supported on dynamic views.
+Expressions should be surrounded in quotes if they contain whitespace; for example:

+- `include "element.tag==Tag 1"` (correct)
+- `include element.tag=="Tag 1"` (incorrect)

 ## Element expressions